Position

 • Assist members with account management, including updates, changes, and troubleshooting.

-• Resolve member complaints and issues to ensure satisfaction and retention.
+• Resolve member complaints and escalate issues to the appropriate department when necessary.

 • Provide information and guidance on membership benefits, programs, and services.